footprintanalytics/footprint-web/docs/users-guide/sql-snippets.md

 ### How to create a snippet

-Here's a simple query with a join using the **Sample Database** included with Metabase.
+Here's a simple query with a join using the **Sample Dataset** included with Metabase.

 ```
 SELECT *
 FROM orders AS o
 LEFT JOIN products AS p
 ON o.product_id = p.id
 ```

 Let's save everything after FROM as a snippet to reuse in other queries.

 In the **SQL editor**:

 1. **Highlight a section of SQL** that you want to save.
 In this case, we'll select the following SQL code:

     ```
     orders AS o
     LEFT JOIN products AS p
     ON o.product_id = p.id
     ```

 2. **Right-click on the highlighted section.**
 3. **Select Save as snippet** to create a snippet.
 A modal will pop up with the SQL statement you highlighted.
 4. **Edit, name, and describe your snippet**.
 Snippet names must be unique.
 Click the save button to create the snippet.

 In this case, we named the snippet "Orders and Products".
 The snippet will now be available for anyone to use.
 Here's what the snippet looks like in the SQL editor:

 ```
 SELECT *
 FROM {% raw %}{{snippet: Orders and Products}}{% endraw %}
 ```